In his homeland, where his idol is a champion and a congressman and the people's king, he is the heir apparent.

 "I won't watch the fight," Nonito Sr. says.
 "Just wish him luck.
 That's it."

 A Philippine army veteran and former amateur fighter, Nonito Sr. opened the boxing door for "Jun-Jun" and his brother, Glenn.
-The family was by all accounts poor in the Philippines,
+The family was by all accounts poor in the Philippines, but when the father discovered he had American citizenship, it moved to California in 1993 and settled in San Leandro.

 Trying to steer the boys from negative influences, Nonito Sr. began taking them to King's Gym in Oakland, where they showed an aptitude for boxing, becoming accomplished amateurs and turning pro, all with dad in their corner.